-The main concern people have with weighted blankets is the risk of suffocation, and specifically in children.
-This is a valid concern.
+The main concern people have with weighted blankets is the risk of suffocation, specifically in children.

-This is proof weighted blankets do pose a significant suffocation risk in children.
+This means weighted blankets can pose a significant suffocation risk in children.

 Teenagers (aged 13 to 19) can use a weighted blanket, but the blanket must weigh no more than 13% of the user’s body weight.

 For healthy adults, the risk of suffocation is nil.
 However, physically disabled people and the elderly may find a weighted blanket too heavy.